stonehippo/cc3k_mqtt_pinger/README.md

 When I first designed this, I tried to use the [Adafruit MQTT library](https://github.com/adafruit/Adafruit_MQTT_Library).
 Unfortunately, they discontinued support for the CC3000.
 This is understandable, since it's not a great SoC, but I still have a couple of them around that I wanted to use.
 I tried an older version of the library that should have worked, but it wasn't very stable, and I kept having issues connecting.
 I've found that this library works well with other supported chips, like the ESP8266, so I was sad that it didn't work out here.

 The first successful implementation came when I switched to the [Shiftr](https://shiftr.io) HTTP interface.
 This let me write HTTP directly using a JSON packet.
 That was fine, it worked, but it kind of left me wanting, in part because it was a little slow setting up and killing the HTTP connection, and in part because I wanted to use MQTT from the outset.
+Using the HTTP interface of a given service meant the implementation was tied to that API.
+Yuck.

 I've since refactored the code to use [arduino-mqtt](https://github.com/256dpi/arduino-mqtt).
 Not only is this library stable, it's compatible with any Arduino networking library that uses the `Client` interface.
 This means that I can port the pinger to other chips with ease.
 Hooray!